seng637-winter-2022/seng637-a3-srujan-patel/Assignment3-Report.md

 |     Skill level                 |     Low skilled testers can test   the application with no knowledge of the implementation of programming   language or operating system.               |     Need an expert tester with vast experience   to perform white box testing.                              |
 # 8 A discussion on how the team work/effort was divided and managed

 We are four group members in this course.
 Firstly, we read whole assignment and discussed what should we do to complete this assignment and we all understood about different types of coverage tools.
 Srujan has created repository in git hub and sent invitation link to others.
 We shared test cases among us.
 Every member did one test case from Range class and one from Data Utilities Class.
+We have reviewed each other's work at every stage of the assignment.
 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab
-We didn’t encounter much trouble in doing testing.
+We didn’t encounter much trouble in doing coverage analysis.
 Through the lab we learned how to do coverage analysis and unit testing in a structured manner and got to know how the whole process is executed by industry professionals.
 Setting up the project on Eclipse had caused unexpected delays in the development time due to troubleshooting minor errors related to dependencies.

 # 10 Comments/feedback on the lab itself